flyteorg/flytesnacks/examples/mnist_classifier/README.md

 ## Distributed Data-Parallel Training

 Flyte also supports distributed training for PyTorch models, but this is not native.
-This is achieved using one of the optional plugins, such as:
+It is achieved using {ref}`kf-pytorch-op`, for example.

-- Natively on Kubernetes using {ref}`kf-pytorch-op`
-- On AWS using {ref}`aws-sagemaker` training

 ## Weights & Biases Integration